Thai visa FAQ

 A 30-day visa-free entry can be extended for 15 extra days at an immigration office for 1,900B.
 The 14-day visa-free entry can be extended for 7 days (also costs 1,900B).

-The eligible countries for the 30-day visa free entry are: Australia, Austria, Belgium, Bahrain, Brunei, Canada, Denmark, Finland, France, Germany, Greece, Hong Kong, Iceland, Indonesia, Ireland, Israel, Italy, Japan, Kuwait, Luxembourg, Malaysia, Monaco, The Netherlands, New Zealand, Norway, Oman, The Philippines, Portugal, Qatar, Singapore, Spain, South Africa, Sweden, Switzerland, Turkey, UAE, UK, USA and Vietnam.
+The eligible countries for the 30-day visa free entry by air only are: Australia, Austria, Belgium, Bahrain, Brunei, Canada, Denmark, Finland, France, Germany, Greece, Hong Kong, Iceland, Indonesia, Ireland, Israel, Italy, Japan, Kuwait, Luxembourg, Malaysia, Monaco, The Netherlands, New Zealand, Norway, Oman, The Philippines, Portugal, Qatar, Singapore, Spain, South Africa, Sweden, Switzerland, Turkey, UAE, UK, USA and Vietnam.
 Nationals of Brazil, Republic of Korea and Peru are eligible for a 90-day stay.

 The tourist visa